CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L02_Implement_and_manage_storage_for_AVD_ADDS.md

    ```powershell
    Connect-AzAccount
    ```
+   > **Note**: If you see error "InteractiveBrowserCredential Authentication failed" Please execute the following command _Update-AzConfig -EnableLoginByWam $false_ and then try the Connect-AzAccount command again.
 4. When prompted, sign in with the Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab.

    > **Note**: If you see the pop-up Action Required, click **Ask Later.**